 If the PPE is damaged it is no longer effective and can become a risk itself and cause you harm.
-Report any damages and do not used damaged or PPE that does not fit you.
+Report any damages and do not use damaged or PPE that does not fit you.

 The different types of PPE and some of the more common items include:

 - Head protection – this can be in the form of a hard hat or a re-enforced cap to protect you against items that may fall or if you hit your head against something.
 They must be adjusted inside to make sure that the supports fit your head.
-Some also have visors on to protect your eyes or ear muffs to protect your hearing.
+Some also have visors on to protect your eyes or earmuffs to protect your hearing.

-- Ear defenders – these protect your hearing from short and long term hearing damage.
+- Ear defenders – these protect your hearing from short and long-term hearing damage.
 They can be in the form of foam plugs that go in your ear to the full defenders that go over your head or attached to a hard hat.

 - Cold weather clothing – this protects you from the cold and rain which can prevent accidents by making you more comfortable.
-Some safety items are incorporated as well like protective strips or high visibility strips.
+Some safety items are incorporated as well as protective strips or high visibility strips.

 - Gloves - there are many types of gloves to protect from infection from blood, chemicals, to protect from sharp items, to keep you warm, to give more grip and to keep you dry.

 - Footwear – this can be wellington boots or work boots and these sometimes have steel toe caps to protect you if something is dropped on your foot.
 Footwear is also designed to have features like good grip to avoid slips and resistance to chemicals.